Skip To Main Content

 Not-for-Profit Culture

-As a community- owner school, Aiglon stands apart from its peers.
+As a community-owned school, Aiglon stands apart from its peers.
 Our not-for-profit status allows every member of our team, from a Board Member to the football coach, to share a single priority; student experience.

 But being a not-for-profit does not mean that we do not generate profit –it just means we have a responsibility to reinvest our operational surplus into the school.
 Allowing us to benefit our students today, and ensure the long-term growth and sustainability of Aiglon for future generations of students.